jckfa/silly.graphics/README.md

 # ABOUT

 ### WHAT
-- a public display of my hoarding problem
+- a public display of a hoarding problem
-- all links (generally) related to graphic design

 ### WHY
 - sharing is cool
 - using data files with Jekyll makes it super easy to keep everything organized

 # SUMMARY
 - built with [Jekyll][1]